fly-apps/openresty-basic/readme.md

 ...
 ```

-This will route traffic through Fly to your container's port 80 where OpenResty will run.
+This will route traffic through Fly to your container's port 80, where OpenResty will run.

 ### Configuring the Dockerfile
 Fly will build and run your Docker image as a container on the edge, but you need to update your Dockerfile first.

-OpenResty provides [a number of Docker images](https://github.com/openresty/docker-openresty) you can use for your application.
-I selected Centos and because of [an apparent bug in their Docker image](https://github.com/openresty/docker-openresty/issues/124), specified the `1.15.8.1-4-centos` tag.
+OpenResty provides [several Docker images](https://github.com/openresty/docker-openresty) you can use for your application.
+I opted for Centos, but because of [an apparent bug in their Docker image](https://github.com/openresty/docker-openresty/issues/124), specified the `1.15.8.1-4-centos` tag.

 After selecting the base image, add a `RUN` command to append `env FLY_REDIS_CACHE_URL` to the top of your `/usr/local/openresty/nginx/conf/nginx.conf` file.
-This ensures that Nginx has access to the `FLY_REDIS_CACHE_URL` environment variable.
+This line ensures that Nginx has access to the `FLY_REDIS_CACHE_URL` environment variable.

 Finally, remove the default Nginx site configuration files and add `default.conf` file to the `/etc/nginx/conf.d/` directory.
 When done, your Dockerfile should look something like this: